mhoffman/kmos/doc/source/troubleshooting/index.rst

 Trouble Shooting
 ================

+I found a bug or have a feature request.
+How can I get in touch ?
+    Please post issues `here <https://github.com/mhoffman/kmos/issues>`_
+    or via email mjhoffmann .at. gmail .dot. com or via twitter @maxjhoffmann

 What other kMC codes are there?
   Kinetic Monte Carlo codes that I am currently aware of, that are in some form released on the intertubes are